MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-Content.md

 ### -Encoding

 Specifies the type of encoding for the target file.
-The default value is **ASCII**.
+The default value is **Default**.

-Encoding is a dynamic parameter that the FileSystem provider adds to `Set-Content`.
-This parameter works only in file system drives.

 The acceptable values for this parameter are as follows: